Honey Bee Swarm Prevention – Like A Boss

 Would you like to watch a video of me doing a spring beehive inspection?

-Swarm Control or Prevention Is Something All Beekeepers Desire
+Swarm Prevention Is Something All Beekeepers Desire

 The honey bees have other plans though and sometimes you can not stop the natural process.
 Final advice: Set up a bait hive or swarm trap near your colonies.
 If a swarm does emerge, maybe you will catch the bees in your own box.